Search results for

 Rita El Khoury / Android Authority

-Android 15 is adding new extensions for more control over the camera hardware on supported devices.
-New features added through these extensions include low-light enhancements that give developers control to boost the brightness of the camera preview and advanced flash strength adjustments that enable precise control of flash intensity when capturing photos.
+Android 15 is adding new extensions to give developers more control over the camera hardware on supported devices.
+These extensions include low-light enhancements that give developers control over boosting the brightness of the camera preview and advanced flash strength adjustments that enable precise control of flash intensity when capturing photos.

 Universal toggle for keyboard vibration control